swipi-retro/swipi-retro/README.md

 ## How to use it?

 ## Acknowledgements
-⋅⋅* Rotter, for making the entry to CAD-software as easy as it gets.
+⋅⋅* Rotter, for making the entry to CAD-software as easy as it gets